TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Add update links to settings
+- Rename Advanced to Debug

+- Disable HRTF by default if concurrent threads <= 4
+	- just remove the entry from default config and calculate it in main inside canon config lambda

+- Store avatar in user
 - We should really review spectator thoroughly, especially with regards to what happens during disconnects or hard re-predictions
 - Rare crashes on disconnects of other people
 	- Maybe some untimely payload comes in after removed_player is handled?